MaKhandare/MatCal/README.md

 MatCal includes **no trackers, analytics, or background data collection**.

-Network access is only used when importing and syncing iCal subscriptions.
+`android.permissions.INTERNET` is **only** used when you explicitly add or refresh an iCal subscription URL

 ## Design